 In 2021 the Smith School of Enterprise and the Environment will launch a new MSc within the School of Geography and the Environment.
-The MSc in Sustainability, Enterprise and the Environment (MSEE) will address two pervasive and unmet challenges of our time: making the transition to a zero-carbon and environmentally sustainable economic model, whilst simultaneously improving the quality of life for the world's least advantaged people.
+The MSc in Sustainability, Enterprise and the Environment (MSc SEE) will address two pervasive and unmet challenges of our time: making the transition to a zero-carbon and environmentally sustainable economic model, whilst simultaneously improving the quality of life for the world's least advantaged people.

 This 12-month course is designed for current and future decision-makers who seek to deepen their expertise in economics, finance and business, broaden their understanding of the scientific, technological and cultural aspects of climate change and sustainable development and learn how to lead impactful change within enterprise.
 It is aimed at both recently completed undergraduates and graduates as well as early- to mid-career professionals.

 The launch of this course comes at a pivotal moment in history when fundamental questions are being asked about the interactions between societies, economies and the natural environment - and the value structures underpinning these interactions.
 Leadership, grounded in learning, curiosity and entrepreneurship, will be more important than ever in rebuilding the post-COVID-19 world.
 Leaders of enterprise will need to be increasingly resilient and able to cope with previously unseen levels of complexity and uncertainty.
 They will also need to lead with empathy and emotional intelligence, and foster diversity and inclusion through deeper levels of socio-cultural awareness.